 • VoIP could work with any newer phone system and didn’t require any special hardware, just software, lowering maintenance costs on the PBX.

 • VoIP phones were generic in brand which meant proprietary traditional phones weren’t required to work with proprietary phone systems, lowering the purchase price of a new PBX.

 • Relatively speaking, VoIP service was mobile and with some programming on a businesses phone system, employees could access the system remotely.
 This was typically accomplished using a Virtual Private Network (VPN).

 The Birth of SIP

-SIP stands for Session Initiation Protocol at it is a subset of VoIP, but is very unique.
-I won’t cover the complicated architecture of SIP and SIP trunking in this post.
-As the demand for enhanced communication continued to grow with the emergence of Unified Communications, the smart phone, and SMS SIP was the way these different media transported their communications.
+SIP stands for Session Initiation Protocol, and it is a very unique subset of VoIP.
+I will not cover the complicated architecture of SIP and SIP trunking in this post.
+As the demand for enhanced communication continued to grow with the emergence of Unified Communications, the smart phone, and SMS, SIP was the way these different types of media transported their communications.
 Simply put, SIP is the state of the art in the VoIP protocol family.

 SIP Devices and SIP Trunking